individkid/sidegeo/README.md

 Configuration/history files consist of commands.
 Append commands, schedule commands, and user input append to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.

-  * --plane takes three scalars
+  * --plane takes three scalars to set up for classify
   * --classify initializes representation from prior planes
   * --inflate initializes to facets between inside and outside regions
+  * --pierce takes plane identifier to set up for fill or hollow
-  * --fill takes face subscript, removes it and adds those of its outside region
+  * --fill takes pierce point, removes face and adds outside faces
-  * --hollow takes face subscript, removes it and adds those of its inside region
+  * --hollow takes pierce point, removes face and adds inside faces
   * --remove takes buffer type and subscript to invalidate
   * --sample takes sidednesses to sample
   * --source takes sound file or source